Dusk (The The album)

-Dusk is the fourth studio album by The The.
+Dusk is the fourth studio album by English rock band the The.
 It was recorded in 1992 and released by Sony Records on 25 January 1993.
-The album peaked at No. 2 in the United Kingdom, and at No. 142 in the United States.
+The album peaked at No. 2 in the United Kingdom, their highest position to date, and at No. 142 in the United States.
 In 2002 the album was reissued in remastered form on CD.
 It is the band's final album to feature guitarist Johnny Marr.

 Cover art

 The album's cover was designed by artist Andy Dog Johnson, Matt's brother.